 We begin this course with the premise that sociology is not just simply a pure academic pursuit, but it is an entire way of seeing and thinking about the world.
 This course, therefore, introduces you to the possibilities of sociology as a field of scholarship, and as a mode of inquiry.
 You will develop a sociological imagination and refine your ability to think about and use evidence in order to appreciate the complexity of social life.
 The course is organized around central analytical concepts such as power, submission, conflict, social structure, socialization, social change, and social inequality.
+We will read broadly on topics that shine light individuals as diverse as flight attendants, maids, investment bankers, and sex workers.
 The overarching goal is to acquaint you with prominent methods and theories in order to cultivate your ability to reason sociologically.